-As of March 1, 2021, we had 32 employees.
+As of March 1, 2022, we had 36 employees.
 We believe that our success will depend, in part, on our ability to attract and retain qualified personnel.
 We have never experienced a work stoppage due to labor difficulties and believe that our relations with our employees are good.
 None of our employees are represented by labor unions.
+We strive toward having a diverse team of employees and are committed to equality, inclusion and workplace diversity.